 The Isle of Skye is a popular road trip in Scotland and there are several routes that travellers can take to reach this magical island.
 Our route to Skye started from Edinburgh and then we headed across to Glasgow on the M8 as I wanted to drive up the banks of Loch Lomond.
 If you drive from Edinburgh via Stirling you skim the top of Loch Lomond which does not always give the best views.
+If you are unsure of driving on single lane roads then click here for the etiquette.
+Remember that some people are doctors and midwives and it is good etiquette in Scotland to make allowances and allow cars to move forward on single track roads.

 Blue skies and a bright sun lightened our mood as we snaked our way North on our Skye road trip.
 Our first stop was at the Ardlui Hotel, which has stunning views across Loch Lomond, a good size car park and outdoor seating area.
 Popular with dog walkers and locals.